 'The problem with LAX immediate is that its decode is a combination of LDA, LDX, and TAX.
 This causes the current contents of the accumulator to be merged in with the value loaded from the data bus.
 Normally, during an LDA or LDX instruction, it doesn't matter if the operand-input bus is stable during the whole half-cycle for which they're enabled.
 Nothing is reading from the registers while they are being loaded; as long as the bus has stabilized before the load-enable signal goes away, the registers will end up with the correct value.
 The LAX opcode, however, enables the 'output accumulator' signal as well as the 'feed output bus to input bus' signal.
 My 6507 documentation doesn't show which buses have 'true' or 'inverted' logic levels, but a natural implementation would likely use the opposite signal polarity for the output bus and input bus (so the connections between them would be inverting buffers).
-Under that scenario, LAX would represent a race condition to see which bus got a 'low' signal first.
-A variety of factors could influence 'who wins' such a race.'
+Under that scenario, LAX would influence 'who wins' such a race.'

-LAX #{IMM} ;AB {IMM}
+Example: LAX #{IMM} ;AB {IMM} Equivalent Instructions: ORA #{CONST}

-ORA #{CONST}